 Finding your passion and then turning it into a career requires motivation and emotional support.

-Make proactive steps towards your goal and comfort yourself by acknowledging that what you’re doing is not easy.
+Make proactive steps towards your goal and comfort yourself by acknowledging that your actions are not easy.